 Now coming to a conclusion if you are living within the city limits and are looking for a cheap way to travel in the city then Paris metro is the best way to the travel.
 If living in the suburbs then go for the RER, Transilien or the tramways if looking to travel during the night choose the bus and if you are a comfort traveler choose Uber or cabs.

-Thanks to these injury lawyers houston for sponsoring our site!
+Thanks to the fantastic roofinggermantown.com for sponsoring our site!